 Microsoft Word, since 2007, has developed a confusing mish-mash of lists, galleries and dialog boxes to view, select and manage styles.
-We’ve received a few questions about finding style options so this Office-Watch.com article will try to make sense of it all.
+We’ve received a few questions about finding style options so this Office-Watch.com article will try to make sense of all fourteen places.

 It’s a guided tour to the various Style setup, configuration and management options spread around Word.

 For an introduction to the subject see Word Styles from the beginning